Casey Dellacqua: 2012: Return to top 100

 Dellacqua had a better year in 2012, she played in the main draw of every Grand Slam event, consistently represented Australia in Fed Cup, went to the Olympics and reached her first WTA semifinal.

 Dellacqua started her year at the Brisbane International losing in the first round.
 She partnered with Ashleigh Barty in the doubles event.
 They knocked out the top seeds in the first round and eventually made the semifinals.
 She then played at Hobart and reached the second round.
 At the Australian Open, she played singles, doubles and the mixed with Chanelle Scheepers and Matthew Ebden, respectively.
-In the singles, she defeated Bojana Jovanovski in the first round after losing to her two weeks prior in Brisbane.
+In the singles, she defeated Bojana Jovanovski in the first round, after losing to her two weeks prior in Brisbane.
 She then faced eventual champion Victoria Azarenka in her second-round match and fell in straight sets.
 She lost in the first round of the women's doubles and second round of the mixed doubles.
 Dellacqua and Jelena Dokić won their doubles tie in the Fed Cup against Switzerland.

 In her next tournament, Dellacqua was only a matter of points away from defeating top 30 player Maria Kirilenko in a WTA event in Thailand.
 She eventually lost in three sets.
-Dellacqua then played two Premier tournaments in the Middle-East.
+Dellacqua then played two Premier tournaments in the Middle East.
 A qualifying loss in Dubai and making the second round in Doha.
 Dellacqua lost in the doubles first rounds in both these tournaments with Samantha Stosur.
-Dellacqua then headed to Kuala Lumper and crushed Bojana Jovanovski.
-Dellacqua had a disspointing second-round loss to Hsieh Su-wei.
+Dellacqua then headed to Kuala Lumpur and crushed Bojana Jovanovski.
+Dellacqua had a disappointing second-round loss to Hsieh Su-wei.
 Dellacqua made the semifinal of the doubles with Jarmila Gajdošová.
 Dellacqua then qualified for Indian Wells Open but lost in the first round.
 Dellacqua and doubles partner Samantha Stosur made the quarterfinals going down in a close three-set match.